precice/precice.github.io/pages/docs/configuration/configuration-xml-reference.md

 title: XML Reference
 permalink: configuration-xml-reference.html
 keywords: configuration, xml, reference
-summary: "In this page you will find references to the preCICE API.
-If you are only using (and not developing) an adapter, don't panic: you can use these references to get a better understanding, but you don't need to change anything in your adapter."
+summary: "On this page you find the complete configuration references of preCICE API."
 ---

+{% include warning.html content="This page is not for learning how the preCICE configuration works (better start [here](configuration-basics.html)).
+It's the right place if you already know what you are looking for." %}
+{% include tip.html content="Also try the search bar at the top of the website." %}

 {{site.data.alerts.note}}
 You can generate the reference yourself: